zilliztech/zdoc/docs/tutorials/data-import/use-bulkwriter-for-data-import.md

     ```

 1. **Process your dataset:**
     Process your dataset to match the collection schema you've defined.
 You can manipulate your dataset in any way you prefer, but the final output must be a list of dictionaries with each dictionary representing a row.
 This guide uses the Pandas library to process the example dataset in the following steps.

+    1. First, the example dataset is read into a data frame.

+    1. Then, a specific row in the data frame is located by its index and converted into a dictionary for the **BulkWriter** to consume later.

+    1. Finally, the vector field is loaded to ensure that it is correctly parsed as a list of floats.

+    ```python
+    import pandas as pd

+    # Read the dataset into a data frame
+    dataset = pd.read_csv("New_Medium_data.csv")

+    # To retrieve a row from the dataset, do as follows:
+    row = dataset.iloc[0].to_dict()
+    row["title_vector"] = json.loads(row["title_vector"])
+    ```

 1. **Choose a writer:**
-    Opt between a **LocalBulkWriter** and a **RemoteBulkWriter** based on your needs.
+    - Opt between a **LocalBulkWriter** and a **RemoteBulkWriter** based on your needs.

     - A **LocalBulkWriter** generates files in two types, either JSON or NumPy.